No timetable for White Sox third baseman Yoan Moncada’s return from IL

 “It could be 10 days, it could be two weeks.
 I don’t have an answer,” manager Pedro Grifol said.
 It could be longer.

-Yoan Moncada’s return from back soreness is having the feel of after the All-Star break.
+Yoan Moncada’s return from back soreness doesn’t seem like it will happen until after the All-Star break.

-The third baseman who landed on the 10-day injured list last Thursday is only playing light catch and isn’t hitting yet, so expect Jake Burger to have an extended run at the hot corner.
+The White Sox third baseman, who landed on the 10-day injured list last Thursday, is only playing light catch and isn’t hitting yet, so expect Jake Burger to have an extended run at the hot corner.

 “It could be 10 days, it could be two weeks.
 I don’t have an answer,” manager Pedro Grifol said when asked about a timeline for Moncada.

-“The back is weird,” said Grifol, who knows back problems from experience.
-“I guess it will let you know when it feels good and then you can take the next step.
-I don’t have an answer to that.
-Just depends on how he progresses and he’s day to day.
+“The back is weird,” said Grifol, who knows about back problems from experience.
+“I guess it will let you know when it feels good and then you can take the next step.”

 Moncada, 28, is batting .232/.279/.370 with three homers, 13 RBI and 17 runs in 38 games.
-He worked hard in the offseason preparing for the World Baseball Classic, made the WBC all-tournament team playing for Cuba and then experienced back issues late in spring training.
+He worked extra hard in the offseason preparing for the World Baseball Classic and made the WBC all-tournament team while playing for Cuba before experiencing back issues late in spring training.

 “He comes in here, [the training staff will] write his program up, if he feels good they’ll add something else,” Grifol said.
 “It’s just the way the back is.”